nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 SS administrator selects to add a security server client.

+1. If there are two or more tokens on the Security Server, the SS administrator must select the one on which he will add the client

-1. SS administrator inserts the X-Road identifier of the client (manually or from the Global list).
+2. SS administrator inserts the X-Road identifier of the client (manually or from the Global list).

 - System parses the user input: [2.5.1](#251-uc-member_54-parse-user-input);